 A complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
-All complainants will be given the opportunity to fully complete the complaints procedure and a complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
+All complainants are given the opportunity to fully complete the complaints procedure.

 Any complaint made against a member of staff will be initially dealt with by the headteacher, and then by a committee of the governing body if not resolved.